 Peale’s involvement in recording the paint treatments seen on the dome makes the manner in which the “straw” was achieved far more interesting.
 Most colors of this period were built up out of several hues and the peach tint that was used as a base for the glaze is the shade used for all female elements in art of the era (the solidity of men was expressed in grayish stone hues).

 The State decided to stick with the Colonial Revival palette despite the more interesting historical paint evidence.
 Yet because we left all of the early oil paint intact and protected, it remains hidden beneath the white-painted slate and cedar shingles to inform the future, so no avenues are lost.
-(And given that the sprinklers on the exterior of the dome that expel every time there is a nearby lightning strike, leaking rusty water down the white-painted drum of slate at the oval windows, leaving an orange cast to this section, practicality may one day make the golden dome recreation more popular with the preservation community.)

 There is a tendency on preservation projects to sample historic finishes and then obliterate them.
 To hope that having recorded this information will somehow inform the future is pure fantasy.
 Most organizations can not find a ten-year old report, let alone anything older.
 And most of the time they would not even think to search those earlier documents.
 We must maintain the evidence in place if it is to inform the future – especially as our ability to analyze the remaining information expands with new means of analysis nearly every decade.

 The paint evidence on this project is fascinating for the curious, so it is unfortunate the polychrome history was not re-established for public interpretation.
 In upcoming posts we will show results from other projects that allowed full interpretation of the evidence, making seemingly “dumpy” little buildings that contractors might have felt they were “stuck with” into icons that everyone could appreciate.